bodoque007/Shell-in-C/README.md

-Compile and open.
-It can run any program in your PATH environment variable, such as ls, df, cat, head, tail, etc. Just added support to the cd command
+Just compile and run, CMakeLists.txt is ready to just do cmake . && make.
+It can run any program in your PATH environment variable, such as ls, df, cat, head, tail, etc. Just added support to the cd command too.